Christian views on divorce: Catholic Church

 Canon law makes no provision for divorce, but a declaration of nullity may be granted when the proof is produced that essential conditions for contracting a valid marriage were absent—i.e., that the sacrament did not take place due to some impediment.
 The grounds for annulment are determined by Church authority and applied in ecclesiastical courts.
 Annulment was known as "divorce a vinculo matrimonii", or "divorce from all the bonds of marriage", for canonical causes of impediment existing at the time of the marriage.
 "For in cases of total divorce, the marriage is declared null, as having been unlawful ab initio."

 The Church holds that the sacrament of marriage produces one person from two, inseparable from each other: "Holy Scripture affirms that man and woman were created for one another: 'It is not good that the man should be alone.'
 The woman, 'flesh of his flesh,' his equal, his nearest in all things, is given to him by God as a 'helpmate'; she thus represents God from whom comes our help.
 'Therefore a man leaves his father and his mother and cleaves to his wife, and they become one flesh.'
 The Lord himself shows that this signifies an unbreakable union of their two lives by recalling what the plan of the Creator had been 'in the beginning': 'So they are no longer two, but one flesh. '" Since husband and wife became one person upon marriage, that oneness can only be seen as null if the parties improperly entered into the marriage initially, in which case the marriage does not validly exist.

 In 2016, Pope Francis published Amoris laetitia, which pertains to the reception of Holy Communion by the divorced and remarried who live together "more uxorial".
-However, there have been no updates to Roman Catholic Canon Law as a result of this apostolic exhortation.
+However, there have been no updates to Catholic canon law as a result of this apostolic exhortation.